Visionary Multimedia Artist Beny Tchaicovsky

 Details:

-• Key Theme: The persistence of consciousness across dimensions; the symbiotic relationship between terrestrial life and cosmic events.
+• Key Theme: The persistence of consciousness across dimensions; the symbiotic relationship between terrestrial life and cosmic event

 • The Sentinel Feline: The animal is rendered with intricate, luminous line work that defines its musculature, giving it a vibrating, energetic quality rather than a static physical presence.